SmartBear/testengine-cli/README.md

 SmartBear has a product called ReadyAPI TestEngine.
 It is a server which primary purpose is to run SoapUI projects (functional API tests for primarily REST and SOAP services), typically in a CI/CD pipeline.

-The TestEngine-CLI is command line interface for the API of the product.
+The TestEngine-CLI is a command line interface for the API of the product.
 The tool can handle most administration of the server as well as submitting test jobs and requesting reports.

 ## Usage